A Fresh Start

 We use air abrasion technology to remove areas of decay while keeping your healthy tooth structure intact for the most conservative approach to your new restoration.
 Our 3D imaging technology makes goopy, uncomfortable impressions a thing of the past.
 With 3D imaging, we can take quick and easy digital impressions to ensure your inlay or onlay fits perfect the first time.

 If you have a tooth that’s been decayed or damaged and is past the point of repair with a filling, inlay or onlay, you may need a crown to protect your remaining tooth structure and bring the tooth back to full health, function, and aesthetics.
 A crown is a tooth shaped cap that’s placed over your damaged tooth after it’s been prepared and any decay has been removed.
-A new crown from Dr. Shih will allow you to enjoy eating comfortably again, to speak naturally, and to smile with confidence in a complete, natural looking set of teeth.
+A new crown from Dr. Goff will allow you to enjoy eating comfortably again, to speak naturally, and to smile with confidence in a complete, natural looking set of teeth.

 If you’ve ever had any type of dental work in the past, you may remember sitting with putty in your mouth to have your impressions taken.
 That’s not fun for anyone.
 That’s why we’ve invested in advanced 3D imaging technology that allows us to take quick and easy digital impressions – without the mouth full of goop.
 Digital impressions leave less room for human error so we can make sure your crown fits perfectly the first time.

 If you’re missing a tooth or multiple teeth, you understand the consequences it can have on your sense of confidence and quality of life.
 It can be hard to enjoy eating, to speak naturally, and to smile with confidence.
 Not to mention the consequences on your oral health.
 Surrounding teeth begin to shift and rotate which can compromise your alignment and bite.
 The underlying jawbone starts to deteriorate without the support of the tooth or teeth.
-A bridge from Dr. Shih at Waterloo Heights Dental can bring your mouth back into a healthy balance.
+A bridge from Dr. Goff at Waterloo Heights Dental can bring your mouth back into a healthy balance.